abc-inc/persephone/docs/contributing.md

 ## How to write tests

 This task might be tricky.
-Typically, persephone commands do things like look up information from the database.
+Typically, Persephone commands do things like look up information from the database.
 Moreover, one does not want to test the CLI framework, rather than the command itself.
 To avoid that, you may want to define function (and export them, if necessary), which do not contain any CLI-related code.